 The data owners/custodians who collect the data independently consider whether the proposed project has value and whether to provide data for a project or not.

 Will my data be for sale?

-No. The Network has been set up for social benefit and is not a commercial enterprise.
+No. The Network was set up for social benefit and is not a commercial enterprise.
 We do not own any of the data so cannot sell any of it.
-We only provide access to data for accredited researchers who are carrying out research with a clear potential public benefit.
+We only provide access to data for trained researchers who are carrying out research with a clear potential public benefit.

 What is ‘data purchase’?